amr-raazi/amr-raazi/README.md

 - Fluent in python (main language).
 Pretty good with C++.
 - Good with frontend web dev stuff.
 Workable JS.
 - I competitive program a bit.
 Qual'd for nationals in India in 2022 :)
-- Almost all my code is written for pleasure and not here on Github.
+- Almost all my code is written for pleasure and thus not pushed to GitHub.
 - Finance and philosophy geek.
 - Always Learning :)
 - E-mail : info@amaanraazi.com